Paris Saint-Germain Judo: Champions League three-peat

 The 2024 season was a transitional one.
 Baptiste Leroy replaced outgoing coaches Calleja and Urani, while several judokas also left the club, most notably Tcheuméo, Otmane, Buchard, Renshall, Bekauri, Grigalashvili and Shavdatuashvili.
 Furthermore, PSG left the CMG Dojo and moved into their own dojo, the Espace Omnisports, in September.
-Despite numerous changes, PSG secured their third Champions League title in December.
+Despite numerous changes, PSG won their third Champions League title in December.
 The Champions League format changed from the 2024 edition, uniting female and male athletes as is customary in major international competitions.
 It was therefore also PSG's first mixed Champions League title.
 The Parisians defeated Asnières in the quarter-finals and Judo Ukraine in the semi-finals, thanks to performances from Pinot, Gneto and new signing Coralie Hayme.
 In the final, PSG defeated Red Star Belgrade thanks to points from Riner, Dicko and Mokdar.

 PSG continued their positive run into the 2025 season.
 In February, Dicko's teammates won their third French Championship with the women's team, while their male counterparts claimed the bronze medal.
 In September, Joan-Benjamin Gaba signed with the capital club until 2029.
+Gaba, along with Mokdar, Gneto, Gahié, Dicko, and Mathieu, was part of the team that retained its Champions League crown in November.
+PSG thrashed both Sporting CP in the quarter-finals and Džudo Klub Partizan in the semi-finals by the same 4–0 margin.
+As in 2024, the final pitted the Parisians against Red Star Belgrade.
+PSG had to come from behind twice to defeat Red Star 4–2 and win their fourth Champions League title, their third in a row.

+Domestic dominance

+PSG Judo secured a double at the 2026 French Team Championships in May.
+The women's team extended their dominance by retaining their national title for a fourth consecutive time, while the men's team confirmed their progress by winning the championship after securing bronze in the previous edition.
+This double marked a return to a feat previously achieved by the Parisian teams in 2022 and 2023.